Baby Blues (American TV series): Broadcast

-The WB typically aired two episodes each week, thus enabling eight different episodes to be shown in the five-week run, but abandoned plans to air additional episodes which had been completed.
+The WB typically aired two episodes each week, thus enabling eight different episodes to be shown in the five-week run, but abandoned plans to air additional episodes that had been completed.
 Previously unaired episodes from the first season later aired on Cartoon Network's late night programming block, Adult Swim, and later on sister channel TBS, and on Teletoon at Night in Canada.

 Reception

 When Baby Blues aired on The WB, it got moderate to low ratings, resulting in its cancellation in August 2000.
 The series also received mixed to negative reviews from professional critics.
 Particularly, on its premiere night, South Coast Today wrote that "'Baby Blues' is hardly perfect.
 Its teen characters are right out of the MTV/WB playbook; the notion of a nutty family next door is as old as the sitcom hills.
 But as a slightly silly, slightly sweet summer series that's not afraid to show it has a heart, it more than exceeds even this cranky critic's expectations."
-David Bianculli of New York Daily News was negative towards Baby Blues, giving it 1 1/2 stars, and called it "depressingly flat".
+David Bianculli of New York Daily News was negative toward Baby Blues, giving it 1 1/2 stars, and called it "depressingly flat".
 Also in the article, he wrote "Timing and originality, even in comedy, may not be everything – but they count for a lot, and WB's new 'Baby Blues' series doesn't get high marks in either category.
 First, 'Baby Blues', which premieres with a double header tonight at 8, is an animated prime-time comedy, arriving the summer after a season in which there were too many dull entries in that particular genre.
 That's bad timing.
 'Baby Blues' could overcome that by being funnier than the rest.
 Unfortunately, it's not.
 Second, 'Baby Blues', based on the syndicated comic strip by Rick Kirkman and Jerry Scott, is a sitcom in two dimensions.
 That is, it's an animated show in which human beings engage in everyday activities – working, goofing off, sleeping, fighting and so on.
 At its best, this particular category of animated comedy gives you 'The Simpsons'.
 At its worst, it gives you 'Clerks'."

-John Kiesewetter from the Television Critics Association wrote a negative article on the series.
-He calls it "an embarrassment to the newspaper comic's loyal readers, all 60 million", and criticizes The WB for turning "the sweet family musings into a cross between Dennis the Menace and Dawson's Creek", and for having it lack "the charm, wit and insights of the daily strip about weary new parents Darryl and Wanda MacPherson, and baby Zoe."